greggman/uzip-module/README.md

 ## deflateRaw, inflateRaw

-These take the exact same arguments as `inflate` and `deflate` but don't store the header or the footer
+These take the exact same arguments as `inflate` and `deflate` but don't store or expect the header or the footer

 ## encode/parse